 In the middle were the police, who increasingly attacked protesters to maintain control, with bloody results.
 Protesters responded by wearing motorcycle helmets and carrying home-made shields.
 At the last rugby test on 12 September, three protest marches converged on Auckland’s Eden Park.
 The game went ahead but ‘all hell broke loose’4 as protesters waged running street battles with police.
 Bruises and cuts soon healed, but the emotional wounds and the rift in New Zealand society lasted longer.

 There were few large workers’ marches until the late 1980s.
 Economic reforms introduced by a Labour government – known as ‘Rogernomics’ after Minister of Finance Roger Douglas – led to a new wave of protest marches from the mid-1980s.
 Farmers protested the removal of agricultural subsidies, workers protested the loss of jobs and conditions, and the closure of post offices brought communities out in protest.
 The Labour government took no notice, nor did its National successor.
 In 1991 new legislation (the Employment Contracts Act) severely curtailed union power.
 Labour restored some union power in the early 2000s, by which time unions had moved away from street marches as a protest strategy.

 In 1990, a group from the Unemployed Workers’ Union stormed and briefly occupied the boardroom of the Business Roundtable in Wellington.
 They believed the organisation’s successful promotion of free-market policies had contributed to high levels of unemployment.
 Others mounted a noisy protest outside the building, partly blocking the street for three hours.

 Anti-globalisation movements organised marches in Auckland to protest meetings of the Asian Development Bank in 1995 and APEC (Asia–Pacific Economic Co-operation) in 1999.
 Scuffles with police made headlines.

-In 2004 thousands of Māori marched to Parliament to protest the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.
+In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.